Julie-ANANI/carousel-menu/src/app/modules/user/admin/components/admin-projects/README.md

 #### Tech:

-1. SEARCH: All
+1. SEARCH_BY: All
 2. T_COLUMNS: All
 3. BATCH

 #### Hotline:

-1. SEARCH: All
+1. SEARCH_BY: All
 2. T_COLUMNS: Name, InnovationCard, Enterprise, Type, Objective, Created, Status.
 3. BATCH

 #### Marketing:

-1. SEARCH: ALL
+1. SEARCH_BY: ALL
 2. T_COLUMNS: Name, InnovationCard, Enterprise, Type, Objective, Created, Status.

 #### Commercial:

-1. SEARCH: ALL
+1. SEARCH_BY: ALL
 2. T_COLUMNS: Name, InnovationCard, Enterprise, Type, Objective, Created, Status.

 #### Market Test Manager:

-1. SEARCH: All
+1. SEARCH_BY: All
 2. T_COLUMNS: ALL
 3. BATCH